-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)

-Filed by the Registrant
+Filed b by the Registrant \boxtimes

-Filed by a Party other than the \Box Registrant
+by a Party other than the Registrant

-Check the appropriate box:
+the appropriate box:

-- I Preliminary Proxy Statement - □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Preliminary Proxy Statement

+• sion Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement
+Definitive Proxy Statement

-- Definitive Additional Materials
+Definitive Additional Materials

-- □ Soliciting Material under §240.14a-12
+Soliciting Material under §240.14a-1 2

 MYR Group Inc.

 (Name of Registrant as Specified In Its Charter)

+QI

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+Pavme name of Pent of Filing Fee (Check the appropriat erson(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:
+• No fee required. - COOM).

+Fee computed on table below per Exc hange Act Rules 14a-6(i)(1) and 0-11.

+(1) Title of each class of securities to which transaction applies:

+(2) Aggregate number of securities to which transaction applies:

+value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the calculated and state how it was determined):

+(4) Proposed maximum aggregate val ue of transaction:

 (5) Total fee paid:

-□ Fee paid previously with preliminary materials.
+Fee paid previously with preliminary materials.

-- □ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+• • set as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the entify the previous filing by registration statement number, or the Form or Schedule

-- (1) Amount Previously Paid:
+(1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No .:
+(2) Form, Schedule or Registration St atement No.:

-- (3) Filing Party:
+(3) Filing Party:

-- (4) Date Filed:
+(4) Date Filed:

+PRELIMINARY COPY - SUBJECT TO COMPLETION